fxzjshm/simple-radio-telescope-backend/README.md

 Due to vendor neutrality and API complexity,
 [SYCL 2020](https://www.khronos.org/sycl/) from Khronos Group is chosen as target API.
 Although say so, currently only CPU (OpenMP, on amd64), ROCm and CUDA backends are tested, due to limited device types available.
-Mainly used SYCL implementations are [Open SYCL](https://github.com/OpenSYCL/OpenSYCL) (formerly hipSYCL) and [intel/llvm](https://github.com/intel/llvm/)
+Mainly used SYCL implementations are [hipSYCL](https://github.com/illuhad/hipSYCL) and [intel/llvm](https://github.com/intel/llvm/)

 This is only an undergraduate "research" project written by a newbie of radio astronomy, so many things are naively implemented.
-Corrections or suggestions are very appreciated!
+Corrections and suggestions are very appreciated!

 ## Building
 Note that this repository has submodule for dependency management, don't forget to add `--recursive` when cloning this git repo, or use